JamesWP/nomic/active_rules.md

 1) All investments are confidential.
 The speaker may not publicise or disclose one player's investments to another.

 2) Once an investment has been declared to the speaker, it is binding.
 The player may not cancel their investment.

+##322 - Proposal identifiers

+The proposer shall give each proposed rule change an identifier for reference.

+The identifiers must consist of four characters A-Z.
+Legacy rules submitted before this rule came into effect will retain their number and shall not receive a new-style identifier.
+If a rule is repealed and reenacted, it receives the identifier of the proposal to reenact it.
+If a rule is amended or transmuted, it receives the identifier of the proposal to amend or transmute it.

+In the list of rules, legacy rules shall appear first, sorted numerically, followed by alphabetically-identified rules, sorted lexicographically.